Yizack/mailchannels/docs/modules/users.md

 ## Add List Entry <Badge type="info" text="method" />

-Add an entry to a domain blocklist or safelist.
+Add an entry to a recipient user blocklist or safelist.

 ### Usage